johnshew/NagbotOnGraph/notes.md

 # Work Items

-* P1 - Send a Nag with a url to nagbot.shew.net/xxx/oid/taskid where id is the Outlook Task id and show UX on that task.
+* P1 - Send a Nag with a url to nagbot.shew.net/task/taskid where id is the Outlook Task id and show UX on that task.
 * P2 - Mark complete.
 * P2 - Host in the cloud.
-* P2 - Reattach LUIS
 * P3 - Multiple Nag Policies.
   * Maybe use a "versioned json object".
   * Start with NagPreference: { nagType: "simple"; timeZoneRelative?: true /* assumes false */ }
   * This would nag once a week until one week then daily in the morning at 10 am (initially then using preference) then on the day of hourly starting at 10 am (initially)
 * P3 - Bug: if a channel doesn't work - then remove it - longer term wait for a period of time.
 * P3 - Use nagbot to mark a conversation as persisted for notifications
 * P3 - Basic task edit.